Canon M100 vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M100 and D7500 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.